The Seahawks’ win likely won’t save their season, but it sure was entertaining

 It was also a game of rejuvenation for beleaguered quarterback Russell Wilson, who started slowly before regaining the rhythm and touch that have marked his career but seemed to have disappeared since his finger injury.

 Put another way, Russell Wilson finally looked like Russell Wilson again.
-Wilson completed 30 of 37 passes for 231 yards and two touchdowns — one of them an impeccably thrown ball to Tyler Lockett that resulted in an equally exquisite catch in the end zone.
+He completed 30 of 37 passes for 231 yards and two touchdowns — one of them an impeccably thrown ball to Tyler Lockett that resulted in an equally exquisite catch in the end zone.
 It broke a 23-all tie and stood as the game winner.
 Wilson could have had two more TDs if not for Everett’s miscues.

 The Seahawks got the sort of early boost it could have only dreamed of when, facing fourth-and-6 from their own 27 in the first quarter, Homer took a direct snap and raced for the end zone.
 He was sprung by a block from special-teams ace Nick Bellore and punctuated his score by flipping into the end zone.